 About ChemoTactics

-We offer high quality chemokine protein reagents, at affordable prices to reduce overbearing costs of conducting research.
-Our products include modified chemokines such as biotinylated and mutant isoforms for in vivo, pharmacological, and microscopy studies.
+We specialize in the efficient production of high-quality human chemokines for research scientists worldwide.
+Our products include both unmodified and biotinylated chemokines for flow cytometry, in vivo, drug development, imaging, cell characterization and other techniques.
 Our expertise lies in recombinant chemokine production which can also be applied to other signaling proteins with high levels of activity.
-Our core technology has been utilized to help solving multiple crystal structures of CXCR4 [2].
-Please contact us at info@chemotactics.com if you are interested purchasing or distributing ChemoTactics chemokines. |
+Our chemokines were utilized to help solve the multiple crystal structures of CXCR4 [7]. |

 Research Institutes using Our Chemokines